jasp-stats/jasp-desktop/Docs/development/guide-option-names.md

 #### Examples

 - `modelTerms` (not `ModelTerms` or `model_terms`)
-- `mean` (not `Mean`)
 - `qqPlot` (not `QQplot` or `QQPlot`)
 - `ppPlot` (not `Ppplot` or `PPPlot`)

 ### Correspondence between option name and label

-It should be possible from the option name to deduce the option label, and vice versa.
-This also includes avoiding shortcuts or acronyms except for standardized option names (see below).
+It should be possible from the option name (which is visible to the R users) to deduce the option label (which is visible to the JASP users), and vice versa.
+This also includes avoiding shortcuts or abbreviations except for standardized option names (see below).

 #### Examples

 - if an option is labeled as `label: qsTr("Variables")`, the option name should be `name: "variables"`, and not `name: "dependent"` or `name: "variable"`.
 - `kruskalWallisTerms` (not `kwTerms`)

+### Abbreviations are a single word

+Abbreviations should not be used in general, except for common option names (see below).
+For these cases an abbreviation is treated as a single word - which is important to keep in mind with respect to the camelCase.

+#### Examples

+- `mcmcMethod`: `mcmc` is an abbreviation of markov chain monte carlo, and it is treated as a word.
+Do not do `MCMCMethod`
+- `marginalMeansCi`: `Ci` is an abbreviation of confidence interval, and so is treated as a word.
+Do not do `marginalMeansCI`
+- `contrastsSeMethod`: `Se` is an abbreviation of a standard error, and so is treated as a word.
+Do not do `contrastsSEMethod`

 ### Correspondence between options